rnfor-pro/monitoring-logging/README.md

 helm install prometheus-node-exporter prometheus-community/prometheus-node-exporter --namespace prometheus-node-exporter
 ```

 Add a Job to scrape metrics on nodeip:9001/metrics.
-We can achieve this by adding the following configuration to our prometheus.yml file and reloading Prometheus afterward
+We can achieve this by adding the following configuration to our prometheus.yml file and reloading Prometheus afterward. `Run on your monitoring server`

 ```
 sudo vim /etc/prometheus/prometheus.yml